michaeledgar/protobuf-tmbundle/README.md

 outside of a message (or group, or extend...) declaration, it won't highlight.
 For the most part, this will be true: an rpc method declaration won't highlight except in a `Service` declaration.

-Snippets are location-aware, so using the `opt` snippet to generate an option will help you generate this in a message:
+Snippets are location-aware, so the `field` snippet (which generates a new message field) won't work except in a message. so using the `opt` snippet to generate an option will help you generate this in a message:

     message Foo {
       option message_set_wire_format = true;